Table of contents

 Brisbane has remained one of the strongest-performing markets over the few past years and our on-the-ground experience at Metropole Brisbane shows that there is still strong demand from both home buyers and property investors for A-grade homes and investment-grade properties, even though the rate of price increases is moderating.

-Supply is struggling to keep up with the rising demand, further supporting rising home values.
+Supply is struggling to keep up with the rising demand, further supporting rising home values as well as apartment prices.

 Adelaide's median property price